marcoscastro/msc_bioinfo/README.md

 The folder "detection_genetic_variations/src" contains the code of the application (in development).
 The application is being made in C++.

+The folder "detection_genetic_variations/documentation" contains the documentation of the project.

 News coming soon...

 Doubts? mcastrosouza@live.com